Writing fake reviews can heavily influence the purchasing decision of consumers. So, where do fake reviews come from? Here are a couple of sources:

 Alternatively, if you’re trying to get an app more exposure, check out our guide to getting more app reviews.

 What happens if Google fails to remove a review?

 Share the info with your friends, colleagues, and relatives.
 Next, come up with simple instructions on how to report fake reviews on Google.
 Then, ask your family and friends to tag the review.
 The more tags a review gets, the higher the search engine specialists will spot it and remove it.
 Alternatively, you can submit a valid request for the removal of the fake review.

 How can you boost your company’s Google ranking?

 If you receive negative reviews that you think are undeserved, reach out to any other customer and ask them to review their experience with your company.
 If you have many positive reviews, it will make a potential client ignore the negative reviews.
 This plan will increase the Google rating of your company.

 How can you tell that reviews are fake?

 A fake review uses an aggressive or tantalizing tone.
 These reviews also follow a particular order of certain keywords in different sections of the review.
-When you dig a little deeper to see the reviewer’s profile, you might find positive reviews about another competitor.
+You might find positive reviews about another competitor when you dig a little deeper to see the reviewer’s profile.
 This trend is an indication that the reviews are fake.
-If the reviewer’s account is just a few days or weeks old, it is most likely fake.
+The reviewer’s account is likely fake if it is just a few days or weeks old.